maciejg-git/alpine-remote-component-plugin/README.md

 </div>
 ```

-`x-rc` - the directive used to set component options:
+`x-rc` - a directive used to set component options:

-- `x-rc:name` - sets component name.
-This is optional but can be useful in event listeners to identify component.
+- `x-rc:name` - sets the component name.
+Optional, but can be useful in event listeners for identification.
 Default: `''`.
-- `x-rc:swap` - specifies where to insert component.
-Valid values are: `inner` and `outer`.
+- `x-rc:swap` - specifies how the component is inserted.
+Valid values: `inner` and `outer`.
 Default: `outer`.
-- `x-rc:trigger` - defines condition that triggers component.
-Valid triggers are: `load`, `event`, `reactive`, `intersect` and `custom`.
+- `x-rc:trigger` - defines when the component should load.
+Valid triggers: `load`, `event`, `reactive`, `intersect` and `custom`.
 Default: `load`.
-- `x-rc:watch` - is used only for `reactive` trigger.
-The value is the property name that will be watched.
+- `x-rc:watch` - used only with the `reactive` trigger.
+The value is the property name to watch.
-- `x-rc:process-slots-first` - enable this option to initialize Alpine within `data-for-slot` template elements before the main component is loaded.
+- `x-rc:process-slots-first` - if enabled, Alpine is initialized inside `data-for-slot` template elements before the main component is loaded.
 Default: `false`.

 ```html
 <div